-- Identify the process: Identify the process for which SIPOC to be created.
+- Identify the process: Identify the process for which SIPOC will be created.
 Identify the process as a team.

-- Define the process steps: Process is a defined sequence of activities, usually adds value to inputs to produce outputs for the customers.
-High-level process flow covers a maximum of 7 steps, otherwise, it is hard to follow.
+- Define the process steps: A process is a defined sequence of activities that usually adds value to inputs to produce customer outputs.
+High-level process flow covers a maximum of 7 steps; otherwise, it is hard to follow.
 Additionally, use an Affinity Diagram to reduce larger processes to a few key steps.

 - List down the Outputs: Outputs are the products, services, and/or information that are valuable to the customers.
-This includes anything ranging from product, materials, or services delivers to the customer.
+This includes anything ranging from products, materials, or services delivered to the customer.

 - Identify the Customers: Customers are the users of the outputs produced by the process.
-Moreover, customers are not always outside of the organization; they may be internal stakeholders as well.
+Moreover, customers are not always outside the organization; they may also be internal stakeholders.

-- Determine the Inputs required for the process: Inputs define the material, service and/or information that are used by the process to produce the outputs.
-An input plays a vital role, as the variation in inputs impacts the output.
+- Determine the Inputs required for the process: Inputs define the material, service, and/or information used to produce the outputs.
+An input plays a vital role, as input variation impacts the output.

 - Identify the Suppliers: Suppliers provide inputs to the process.
-Not only external suppliers also covers internal suppliers.
+Not only external suppliers.
+You should also cover internal suppliers.

-- Validate the diagram: once it completes, share with all relevant stakeholders and validate it before moving to the process improvement stage.
+- Validate the diagram: Once completed, share it with all relevant stakeholders and validate it before moving to the process improvement stage.

 - Helps to define the new process

-- It provides a project overview for all the stakeholders
+- Provides a project overview for all the stakeholders

 - Provides a high-level project overview to the top management